 The prospect of war with foreign powers terrified the Soviets due to the high probability of Soviet military defeat.
 In 1920, Soviet forces attempted to invade Poland – and failed.
-Technologically, the Soviet Union was a century behind the Western Powers, as no industrial revolution had occured under the Russian Empire.
+Technologically, the Soviet Union was a century behind the Western Powers, as no industrial revolution had occurred under the Russian Empire.
 To deal with these new challenges, Stalin repealed the NEP and devised the first Five Year Plan – a plan which would turn the Soviet Union into an industrial giant and prove the theoretical legitimacy of “Socialism in One Country”.
 The Five Year Plan included extremely ambitious targets – a 250% increase in industrial output, a 330% increase in heavy industrial output, and large increases in electricity and steel production.
 Harsh quotas were imposed to meet these targets – and while workers who failed to meet these quotas were shamed, workers who exceeded production quotas were glorified and turned into celebrities.

 The Soviets made many notable accomplishments, especially in the field of heavy industry, over the course of the first five year plan.
 The city of Magnitogorsk, which was situated next to several mountains comprised of 50-60% iron ore, was rebuilt from the ground up.
-With the aid of American planners from across the Rust Belt, 250,000 Soviet workers – many of whom were enslaved political prisoners – constructed gargantuan steel plants and built the city of Magnitogorsk into a giant of steel production.
+With the aid of American planners from across the modern day Rust Belt, 250,000 Soviet workers – many of whom were enslaved political prisoners – constructed gargantuan steel plants and built the city of Magnitogorsk into a giant of steel production.
 During the Second World War, Magnitogorsk would supply the steel required to forge tanks, guns, and ammunition for the Red Army.
 The town of Kuzenstk underwent a similar transformation, as a rural town rich in coal rapidly grew into a coal-mining and production powerhouse.
 The Soviets constructed a tractor plant in Stalingrad, capable of producing 40,000 tractors per year.
 Overall, electricity production tripled, steel and iron production doubled, and the number of metal-working machine tools increased by a factor of ten.
 The Soviet Union now only trailed the United States in terms of industrial output, whereas previously it stood at fifth in the world.

 However, the First Five Year plan also demonstrated the unprecedented brutality of the Soviet machine.
 Farmers were forced to work on large collective farms, and the Kulaks, who resisted, were slaughtered in the millions.
 Collective farms wreaked havoc on local traditions and crops, leading to resistance in Soviet republics such as Turkmenistan and Ukraine.
 In Kazakhstan, a major grain production region, mismanagement led to a famine which killed two million people.
 Production quotas were set at unrealistic levels, and farmers who did not meet production quotas were severely punished.
 Many projects had no practical use – for example, the White Sea Canal, painfully constructed using the forced labor of 130,000 gulag inmates, had too shallow of a depth to be useful for commercial shipping.
 Outputs of consumer goods hardly rose, and quality of life in the Soviet Union likely decreased due to the 1932-1933 famine.